 - If you need to get back to the online portal, just use this link: virtual.goelevent.com.

-- All films screening virtually will be available April 28-May 1, 2022, through this online portal.
-With the Festival and Virtual passes, you can choose to watch any of the available films, at any time, during those dates.
-If you choose the Festival Five Pack, you can redeem any of your five films during that time.
+- All films screening virtually will be available April 27-May 3, 2023, through this online portal.
+With the Virtual passes, you can choose to watch any of the available films, at any time, during those dates.

-Remember, from the time you press Play on a film, you’ll have 48 hours to complete your viewing.
-This means you’ll have two extra days for anything you watch beginning on Sunday, May 1.
+Remember, from the time you press Play on a film, you’ll have 72 hours to complete your viewing.
+This means you’ll have three extra days for anything you watch beginning on Sunday, April 30.